 Natural family planning is a form of birth control that doesn't involve pills or devices.
 As a result, you don't have side effects.

 How It Works

-Usually, a woman releases an egg from her ovaries at about the same time each month.
+Usually, ever woman release an egg from their ovaries at about the same time each month.
 That’s called ovulation.
 The egg moves through the fallopian tubes toward the uterus.
 An unfertilized egg can live up to 24 hours.

 Most women are fertile for about 6 days each month -- 5 before ovulation and the day of ovulation.
 Natural family planning uses different methods to pinpoint those fertility days.

 You can use natural family planning to control pregnancy in several ways:

 Rhythm method.
 One of the oldest ways of natural family planning, this is based simply on the calendar.
 A woman's normal menstrual cycle lasts between 28 and 32 days.
 Ovulation usually happens around day 14.
 So you would avoid unprotected sex on days 8 through 19, since that’s when you’re most fertile.
 Ask your doctor how best to use the rhythm method.

 Cervical mucus or ovulation method.
 Here, you track the mucus your cervix makes.
 When you're ovulating, your mucus is clear, stretchy, and wet, like raw egg whites.
 You write down what your mucus is like each day so you know when you're ovulating.

 Basal body temperature (BBT) method.
 Your temperature can rise between 0.5 and 1 degree when you ovulate and stay there until your next period.
 With this method, you take your temperature before you get out of bed each morning, before you have anything to eat or drink.

 Symptothermal method.
 With this, you combine several methods, usually BBT and cervical mucus.
 Using more than one method can give you a better idea what's going on in your body

 How Effective Is It?

 Natural family planning isn't as effective as other methods of birth control.
 According to the CDC, the failure rate is 24%.
 That means about 1 in 4 people who use natural family planning will get pregnant.

 You need to be careful, diligent, and have plenty of self-control to practice natural family planning.
 You have to follow instructions completely to be successful.